-8.1.4 Allow Users to Turn Intelligence On and Off.
-We found that a large number of participants used the systems without their intelligent features: For example, users navigated themselves without Google Maps' intelligent algorithm, they tried to find film recommendations by asking friends or searching online, or they directly visited friends' profiles they were interested in on Facebook.
-This behaviour was often used as a coping strategy for problems with the respective system, but could also be a feature of intelligent systems to stress user control or foster "algorithmic awareness" (cf. [26]).
+9.1.4 Allow Users to Turn Intelligence On and Off

+We found that a large number of participants used the systems without their intelligent features: For example, users navigated themselves without Google Maps' intelligent algorithm, they tried to find film recommendations by asking friends or searching online, they used text instead of voice input to operate Google Assistant, or they directly visited friends' profiles they were interested in on Facebook.
+This behaviour was often used as a coping strategy for problems with the respective system, but could also be a feature of intelligent systems to stress user control or foster "algorithmic awareness" (cf. [28]).